SHORT & FORMAL

-As a kid I made lots of things: puppet shows at school, board games with Play-Doh dice, Barbie clothes, oil paintings, and self-published books (if typing text on a manual typewriter, illustrating with markers, and stapling the pages together counts as self-publishing).
+As a kid I made lots of things: puppet shows, board games with homemade dice, a doll house, Barbie clothes, oil paintings, and self-published books.
+The books were printed with a manual typewriter, illustrated with markers and bound by staples.

 College brought on a new creative phase.
 I found a home in the dance department and signed up for poetry seminars.
 I learned the importance of being present.
 I practiced seeing as an artist sees.

 After college came the challenge of making things while also making a living.
-I spent seven years dancing as much as I could: making dances, producing shows, performing.
+I danced as much as I could: choreographing, producing shows, performing.
 Then I got a Masters of Architecture and started designing buildings.
 I kept dancing.
 I kept writing.

 Somewhere in there I was lucky enough to fall in love and get married.
 I highly recommend it.
 Love warms your life like nothing else.

 Two amazing kids later, I shifted my focus to creating a nurturing home for our family.
 I work at cooking and conversation.
 I’ve become a finder of lost things.
 I continue to dance (though not so often now).
 My husband and I have renovated and added on to our home.
 (He’s a maker too.)

 I am here

 In all my wanderings, I have come to appreciate standing outside the circle, as well as standing inside.
 I know what it’s like to want to belong, what it’s like to want to stand out.
 And I know what it’s like to want both at the same time.